Mike lost over 6st* with LighterLife TotalFast – as featured on ITV’s hit show This Time Next Year

 The production company didn’t want me to quit, they approached me with LighterLife and, at first, I was sceptical.
 I was worried that if I couldn’t do it through a healthy diet and exercise, why was this going to be different?
 I started, albeit with hesitation, but after losing my first stone in a month with LighterLife TotalFast, I was so motivated to continue.

 My life, and job, is manic.
-I have four kids at home, and I never know what I’m doing in the office until I’m there, so the LighterLife Foodpacks were a convenient and easy way to keep my energy levels up when I was on the road, without having to worry about what I was going to eat, and when.
+I have four kids at home, and I never know what I’m doing in the office until I’m there, so for me the LighterLife Programme was a convenient and easy way to keep my energy levels up when I was on the road, without having to worry about what I was going to eat, and when.

 The big reveal